Intermediate Calculus with Analytic Geometry

 This second course in calculus assumes that you know and can use the basic ideas covered in MTH 141.
 As in MTH 141, we will approach new ideas and problems from algebraic, graphical, and numerical points of view.

-to succeed in MTH142
+How to Succeed in MTH142

 Goals and Objectives.